pods13/assetsfirst/README.md

 - [ ] Contribution widget - provide detailed info on which instrument paid dividends and in what instrument money was invested
 - [ ] Target allocation widget - show current allocation vs target allocation for specific groups of instruments
 - [ ] Portfolio highlights widget - different highlights regarding the portfolio
+- [ ] Run job to get russian assets prices on beget
 </details>

 ## Redeploy flow